shimondoodkin/efficient-rolling-stats/README.md

  the index argument can be not continious like time in seconds or miliseconds

+#### RollingAvgIndex(WindowSize)

+ returns `function atEveryStep(number,index){ return result }`

+ the index argument can be not continious like time in seconds or miliseconds

-#### RollingxAvgPerIndex(WindowSize,UsualIndexSkipBetweenOccations)
+#### RollingSumPerIndex(WindowSize,UsualIndexSkipBetweenOccations)

- this function is calculates average rate.
+ this function is calculates average rate: Sum/(LastIndex-FirstIndex) like in stocks total volume per minute in the last minute

  if index is in miliseconds and you average frame size than it calculates rolling frames per millisecond input index can be a float number in terms of seconds to have frames per second